 Recipe

-1 garlic clove, pressed no mincing required
+1 garlic clove, pressed no mincing required1 tablespoon olive oil

 2 tablespoons Dijon mustard (a nice robust grainy mustard is great with this)